ktolnos/Bomnerman-2022-agent/README.md

 Teams build intelligent agents using strategies from tree search to deep reinforcement learning.
 The goal is to compete in a 2D grid world collecting power-ups and placing explosives to take your opponent down.

-This repo contains starter kits for working with the game engine + the engine source!
+This repo contains the source of the Eop's agent which finished 2nd on 2022 season.
+Earlier version that finished 1st in 2021 season can be found [here](https://github.com/ktolnos/Bomberland-AI-challange).

 ![Bomberland multi-agent environment](./engine/bomberland-ui/src/source-filesystem/docs/2-environment-overview/bomberland-preview.gif "Bomberland")

-## Contributing

-Contributions are always welcome, see our contribution guidelines [here](CONTRIBUTING.md)

 ## Usage